-Autism is one of a group of neurodevelopmental disorders known as pervasive developmental disorders (PDDs).
-These are characterized by impaired communication, impaired social interaction, and restricted, repetitive and stereotyped patterns of behaviors or interests.
+Autism is one of a group of neurodevelopmental disorders known as pervasive developmental disorders, which are characterized by impaired communication, impaired social interaction, and restricted, repetitive and stereotyped patterns of behaviors or interests.

-Autism symptoms can range from mild to severe.
-Some people may be considered autistic but manage to function in society without many setbacks.
-For others, the condition can have a substantial impact on their lives and on the lives of those close to them.
+Symptoms can range from mild to severe.
+Some people may be considered autistic but function in society without issues, while for others, the condition can have a substantial impact on their lives and on the lives of those close to them.

-Autism spectrum disorders are found in individuals around the world, regardless of race, cultural, or economic background.
-According to the Centers for Disease Control and Prevention (CDC), autism does occur more often in boys than in girls, with a five-to-one male-to-female ratio.
+Autism spectrum disorders are found across the world, seemingly regardless of race or cultural and economic background.
+ASD occurs more often in boys than in girls, with a 4:1 male:female ratio.

-The CDC estimates that one in 68 children have been identified with autism spectrum disorder.
-There are indications that instances of ASDs are on the rise.
-Some fault environmental factors.
-However, experts debate whether there is an actual increase in cases or just more frequent diagnoses.
+There are indications that instances of ASD are on the rise, but experts debate whether it is an actual increase or rather a case of more frequent diagnosis.

-Classic autism usually entails substantial problems in all of the areas affected by ASDs.
-Someone with Asperger syndrome has issues with behavioral and social interaction but often does not have problems with developing language.
-The symptoms experienced by people with Asperger syndrome are usually less severe than those experienced by patients with classic autism.
+Classic autism usually entails substantial problems in all of the areas affected by ASDS, while someone with Asperger usually has issues with behavior and social interaction but often does not have problems with developing language.
+The symptoms experienced by people with Asperger are often also less severe.

-There is still some debate as to whether Asperger syndrome is a variation of classic autism.
-Some argue that it should be classified as a separate disorder.
+There is debate as to whether Asperger Syndrome is a variation of classic autism (high-functioning autism) rather than a separate disorder.

-Pervasive Development Disorder–Not Otherwise Specified (PDD-NOS) is a classification for someone who exhibits signs of autism but does not fit into the categories of classic autism or Asperger.
+autism but does not otherwise fit into the categories of classic autism or

 There is no cure for ASDs.
-The most effective treatments involve early and intensive behavioral interventions to improve the function of the child.
-It is generally agreed that the earlier a child is enrolled in these programs, the better their outlook will be.
+The most effective treatments involve the use of early intensive behavioral interventions to improve the function of the child.
+It is generally agreed that the earlier a child is enrolled in these programs, the better their outlook.

-Since conventional medicine has not found a cure for ASDs, patients and their advocates have sought alternatives, including:
+Since conventional treatment has not found a cure for ASDs, patients and their advocates have sought unproven therapies including:

 - high dose vitamins